bhupendrar1/MegaBlog-Proj/README.md

 A production-ready blogging platform built with React, Redux Toolkit, and Appwrite.
 This project features a full CRUD system, user authentication, and image management.

-🚀 Features
+🚀 Features:

    * Complete Authentication: Secure Sign Up, Login, and Logout functionality powered by Appwrite Auth.

    * CRUD Operations: Users can create, read, update, and delete blog posts.